-Finite mixture models appear ubiquitously throughout the statistics literature and their application and theory have been widely and comprehensively espoused in classic works such as \citet{EverittHand1981FiniteMixture}, \citet{Titterington1985StatisticalAnalysis} \citet{McLachlanBasford1988MixtureModels}, \citet{Lindsay1995MixtureModels,mclachlan2000finite}, and \citet{Fruhwirth-Schnatter2006FiniteMixture}, along with more recent texts such as \citet{McNicholas2015MixtureModel}, \citet{Ng2019MixtureModelling}, \citet{Robert2019HandbookMixture}, \citet{Chen2023StatisticalInference}, and \citet{Yao2024MixtureModels}, among many other sources.
-In application, finite mixtures are typically employed to perform one of two primary tasks: to provide a statistical model for a population that is hypothesized or known to have a heterogenous subpopulation structure, or to provide a flexible approximation to some unknown probability distribution.
-When the finite mixtures are employed for the latter task, the Gaussian mixture model is typically considered for its folkloric ability to provide accurate approximation typically encountered probability models (cf. \citealp{nguyen2019approximations} and references therein).
+Finite mixture models appear ubiquitously throughout the statistics literature, and their applications and theory are developed extensively in classic works such as \citet{EverittHand1981FiniteMixture}, \citet{Titterington1985StatisticalAnalysis}, \citet{McLachlanBasford1988MixtureModels}, \citet{Lindsay1995MixtureModels}, \citet{mclachlan2000finite}, and \citet{Fruhwirth-Schnatter2006FiniteMixture}, along with more recent texts such as \citet{McNicholas2015MixtureModel}, \citet{Ng2019MixtureModelling}, \citet{Robert2019HandbookMixture}, \citet{Chen2023StatisticalInference}, and \citet{Yao2024MixtureModels}, among other sources.
+In application, finite mixtures are typically employed to perform one of two primary tasks: to provide a statistical model for a population that is hypothesized or known to have a heterogeneous subpopulation structure, or to provide a flexible approximation to some unknown probability distribution.
+When finite mixtures are employed for the latter task, the Gaussian mixture model is typically considered for its well-known ability to provide accurate approximations to the probability models commonly encountered in applications (cf. \citealp{nguyen2019approximations} and references therein).

 On $\mathbb{R}^{d}$, the fact that linear combinations of Gaussian kernels can approximate sufficiently regular functions in ${\cal L}_{p}$ spaces goes back to the Tauberian theory of \citet{wiener1932tauberian} (cf. \citealp[Ch.
 VI]{Achieser1956TheoryApproximation}).
 Subsequent generalizations and developments on such results appear throughout the approximation theory literature, and include the works of \citet{park1991universal}, \citet{park1993approximation}, \citet{Xu1993Constructive}, \citet{sandberg2001gaussian}, and \citet{nestoridis2011universal}---see also \citet[Ch.
 20--24]{CheneyLight2000Approximation}.